ThinkChaos/sublime-gitignorer/README.md

  - after saving a file
  - when the project window is first activated

+There is also a timer that triggers the plugin every 5 seconds by default.
+This is configurable, and can be disabled.

 You can also trigger it by selecting "GitIgnorer: Refresh ignored files" in the Command Palette.